GSA/digitalgov.gov/content/posts/2015-07-15-whats-in-a-name-communities-in-the-public-and-private-sectors.md

 ---
+url: /2015/07/15/whats-in-a-name-communities-in-the-public-and-private-sectors/
 date: 2015-07-15 10:00:21 -0400
-title: 'What&amp;#8217;s in a Name? &amp;#8220;Communities&amp;#8221; in the Public and Private Sectors'
+title: 'What&#8217;s in a Name? &#8220;Communities&#8221; in the Public and Private Sectors'
-summary: 'Many of you are part of a government community.
+summary: Many of you are part of a government community.
 We lead a few of them here, and new ones are forming all the time.
 In fact, as I was writing this article, I stumbled upon a community for government Drupal users.
-A co-worker recently asked me for research on communities because she is trying to'
+A co-worker recently asked me for research on communities because she is trying to
-authors: [ktrebon]
+authors:
+  - ktrebon
 categories:
   - Communities
   - Monthly Theme